Antares0982/ssrJSON/README.md

 ![](pics/mesh.json_0.0.6.svg)

-`ssrjson.dumps()` is about 4x-25x as fast as `json.dumps()` (Python3.14, x86-64, AVX2). `ssrjson.loads()` is about 2x-8x as fast as `json.loads()` for `str` input and is about 2x-8x as fast as `json.loads()` for `bytes` input (Python3.14, x86-64, AVX2). ssrJSON also provides `ssrjson.dumps_to_bytes()`, which encode Python objects directly to `bytes` object using SIMD instructions, similar to `orjson.dumps` but without calling slow CPython functions to do the UTF-8 encoding.
+`ssrjson.dumps()` is about 4x-27x as fast as `json.dumps()` (Python3.14, x86-64, AVX2). `ssrjson.loads()` is about 2x-8x as fast as `json.loads()` for `str` input and is about 2x-8x as fast as `json.loads()` for `bytes` input (Python3.14, x86-64, AVX2). ssrJSON also provides `ssrjson.dumps_to_bytes()`, which encode Python objects directly to `bytes` object using SIMD instructions, similar to `orjson.dumps`.

 Typically, ssrJSON is capable of processing non-ASCII strings directly without invoking any slow CPython UTF-8 encoding and decoding interfaces, eliminating the need for intermediate representations.
 Furthermore, the underlying implementation leverages SIMD acceleration to optimize this process.
-Details of benchmarking can be found in the [benchmark repository](https://github.com/Nambers/ssrJSON-benchmark).
+Details of benchmarking can be found in the [ssrjson-benchmark](https://github.com/Nambers/ssrJSON-benchmark) project.
 If you wish to run the benchmark tests yourself, you can execute the following commands:

 ```bash
 pip install ssrjson-benchmark